 What is the League of Legends ranking distribution?

 League of Legends has an enormous global playerbase which peaks at around eight million players every day, according to Riot.
 But what portion of LoL players can say they are in the top competitive tier and how many never made it out of Iron?
-Let’s take a look at the figures from the end of Season 10 across all regions.
+Let’s take a look at the figures for August 2022, provided by Esports Tales.

 |Soloqueue Rank||% of playerbase|

 As you can see, the most populated tiers are between Bronze and Gold, with a rapidly-diminishing number of players scaling further up the ranks.

 From Diamond onwards, there is a huge drop off in the number of players in the top tiers, with just 0.012% of players managing to reach – and most importantly, stay – at Challenger rank.
 Using Riot’s own figure of eight million daily players, we can work out that around just 1,500 players across the world are skilled enough to be in the top tier.

 It’s also worth noting that from Platinum onwards, players lose LP over time for having inactive ranked accounts, so to keep your high ranking you’ve got to keep playing.